D1mme/Par-measure/README.md

 Feel free to leave a message in case you have questions, find mistakes, or have any other comments!

 ## Dependencies
 The code was tested on MATLAB R2023b and MATLAB R2024b on Ubuntu 23.10.
 I think the Par-measure can be used using default MATLAB functionality, but if I notice that certain packages are needed I will list them here.
+For Julia I used version 1.11.5.

 To run Example 2, you need [CVX](https://cvxr.com/cvx/).
 It should be straightforward to rewrite the examples to use other optimisation packages such as [YALMIP](https://yalmip.github.io/) or [CVXPY](https://www.cvxpy.org/), though the latter requires interfacing with Python.